makerdao/testchain-stack-helloworld/README.md

 When the system starts and spawns a new testchain (EVM), it starts the stack manager services simultaneously.

-When the testchain-backendgateway starts a new stack manager service, it will pass a list of default ENV values such as:
+When the staxx starts a new stack manager service, it will pass a list of default ENV values such as:

 -   `STACK_ID`: The deployment scope ID that the stack is related to.
 -   `STACK_NAME`: The name of the stack.
 	- In this example, it will be `helloworld`
 -   `WEB_API_URL`: Full URL for the backendgateway API service.
 -   `NATS_URL` : The [NATS.io](http://nats.io/) event bus address for handling testchain events.